arctern-io/arctern-docs/doc-en/source/install/standalone_installation.md

 # Installation

-This document guides you to install Arctern in standalone mode.
+This article describes how to install Arctern in standalone mode.

 ## System requirements